EL-Bernaoui/SimpleReactApp/README.md

 # SimpleReactApp
-This is my first React project to be honest it's fucking hard
+This is my first React project to be honest it's hard